Jump to topic

 The core also has multi-sensory fMRI stimulation and monitoring systems:

-- SenSaVue System for visual and auditory stimulation (Invivo Corp., Florida), which includes an MRI-compatible LCD visual display, audio system, button response unit and software (E-Prime) for paradigm creation, patient management, protocol planning, precise delivery of brain stimulation and behavioral analysis.
+- Nordic Neuro Lab (NNL) and Current Designs Birch Optical Interface Unit which includes an MRI-compatible LCD visual display (NNL), audio system, several button response units (Current Designs) and software (E-Prime) for paradigm creation, patient management, protocol planning, precise delivery of brain stimulation and behavioral analysis.

 - ETT Olfactometer (Hershey, Pa.) features an easy-to-use, interactive interface with a touchscreen control.
 The Olfactometer connects to an odorant carrier that can hold up to 12 different odorants.
 Paradigms can be programmed and saved to a computer.
 Stimulation can be sequential or simultaneous and can be set to either monorhinal or dirhinal.
 Respiration can be monitored and recorded.
 Additionally, odorant delivery can be triggered by respiration or MRI-TTL pulses.
 This makes it convenient to simultaneously run visual prompts and record feedback.
 The Olfactometer can run independently or be paired with fMRI and EEG studies.
 Research proposed in this R01 will not be possible without this computerized and highly versatile olfactometer.